 - Know what questions you want to ask employers during an interview

-- To demonstrate your interest in the organization,
+- Demonstrate your interest in the organization

-- To identity the organization’s goals and needs,
+- Identify the organization’s goals and needs

-- To be able to answer interview questions with confidence.
+- Answer interview questions with confidence

-Visit Your College's Career Development Center
+Start With Your College's Career Development Center

 Your college may also have a strong recruitment program whereby many companies and organizations may do information sessions or interview on campus.
 Meeting potential employers on campus is another way to learn about internship and job opportunities while also a chance to start networking with professionals currently working in a career field of immediate interest.

-Researching Company Web Sites and Professional Organizations
+Check Company Web Sites and Professional Organizations

 Joining professional organizations also gives college students an opportunity and access to professional literature and recent trends in the field.
-Membership also gives students an opportunity to attend annual conferences, network with other members, and find job listing in the field.
+Membership gives students an opportunity to attend annual conferences, network with other members, and find job listing in the field.